American Association (American football): 1942

-While some member teams kept playing on in an informal assemblage, the Northeast circuit didn’t return in 1943, and the AA remained officially out of action until the post-war year of 1946.
+While some member teams kept playing on in an informal assemblage, the Northeast circuit did not return in 1943, and the AA remained officially out of action until the post-war year of 1946.

 American Football League (1946–1950)

 In the autumn of 1945, after the surrender of Japan in World War II, the American Association returned to business, unlike the third American Football League.
 John Rosentover remained league president, and the five teams that finished the 1941 AA season (Jersey City, Long Island, Newark, Paterson, and Wilmington) returned to the fold, but the two franchises that were supposed to join the league in 1942 (Hartford and Springfield) did not survive the league's layover.

 The third American Football League, which had originally announced intentions of resuming play after the war, did not survive it either, so the American Association adopted a new name upon resumption of operations: "American Football League".
 The league renewed its working relationship with the old National Football League, of 1920/1922, considered a "major league" of pro football.
-A compact with the Dixie League and the far west's Pacific Coast Professional Football League prohibited the participation of players signed to “outlaw leagues” (originally directed toward the third AFL, but, starting 1946, also applied to the newly formed All-America Football Conference of 1946–1949, soon to be involved in major league competition with the old N.F.L.).
+A compact with the Dixie League and the far west's Pacific Coast Professional Football League prohibited the participation of players signed to "outlaw leagues" (originally directed toward the third AFL, but, starting 1946, also applied to the newly formed All-America Football Conference of 1946–1949, soon to be involved in major league competition with the old NFL).
 On March 24, 1946, the formalization of the compact, the Association of Professional Football Leagues as the "Big Three" of the minor leagues of pro football in the United States, was announced by PCPFL president (and Association chairman) J. Rufus Klawans.